stvaruzek/xslt-message-filter/README.md

 </ns0:Employee>
 ```

-You can see that the output XML contains only the white-listed elements `('ns0:Name', 'ns0:Zip')`, and the structure is preserved. `<ns0:Address>` is included in the output.
+You can see that the output XML contains only the whitelisted elements `('ns0:Name', 'ns0:Zip')`, and the structure is preserved. `<ns0:Address>` is included in the output.

 Try to change the whitelist elements or the input XML and see what happens.